Aathish04/HackMIT-2023-Puzzle-HackXGPT-CTF-Writeups/README.md

 ![Position On Leaderboard](./images/PositionOnLeaderboard.png)

+I promptly got an [email](./AdmittedEmail.pdf) soon after the puzzle period closed, and [my profile page](./HackMIT2023AdmittedPage.pdf) on the HackMIT website reflected my new status as "Admitted".

 All in all, this CTF was a lot of fun, and I'll definitely be trying out the puzzle next year as well!